Doctave/doctave/docs/README.md

 Doctave is written in Rust and is distributed as a single self-contained binary.
 It has no dependencies, and works on Mac, Linux, and Windows.

-This open source CLI is built and maintained by [Doctave](https://www.doctave.com).
+This open source tool is built and maintained by [Doctave.com](https://www.doctave.com).

 ## Features